lwiest/DuplicateFilesAndFolders/README.md

-#DuplicateFileAndFolders
+#DuplicateFilesAndFolders

 DuplicateFilesAndFolders is an open-source tool to find and (optionally) delete duplicate files and folders, written in Java.
-It identifies duplicate files and folder by calculating and comparing MD5 hashes (something that Git does, too).
-For easy operation DuplicateFilesAndFolders offers an Eclipse SWT/JFace-based graphical user interface.
+It identifies duplicate files and folders by calculating and comparing MD5 hashes (something that Git does, too).
+For easy operation, DuplicateFilesAndFolders offers an Eclipse SWT/JFace-based graphical user interface.

 I developed DuplicateFilesAndFolders on Windows 7 (64-bit), but it should be easy to port it to other platforms.
-The DuplicateFileAndFolders source code is available under the MIT license.
+The DuplicateFilesAndFolders source code is available under the MIT license.

 Enjoy -- Lorenz